-For 2025 and thereafter, the core objective of the targeted reductions under this section shall include development and implementation of a portfolio of mutually reinforcing goals, including greenhouse gas emissions reduction, energy savings, net customer benefits, and reaching underserved customers.88 movement but finds a broad space between the requirement to address GHG emissions and the elimination of EmPOWER funding for an entire energy source.
+For 2025 and thereafter, the core objective of the targeted reductions under this section shall include development and implementation of a portfolio of mutually reinforcing goals, including greenhouse gas emissions reduction, energy savings, net customer benefits, and reaching underserved customers.

 It follows that, in addition to the sources cited by MEEA in its Motion (the 2030 GGRA, the MDCC, and the IPCC), the Climate Solutions Now Act also is part of the movement towards increased electrification and GHG emissions reduction.
-The Commission does not deny this
+The Commission does not deny this movement but finds a broad space between the requirement to address GHG emissions and the elimination of EmPOWER funding for an entire energy source.

-88 Md.
+&lt;sup>88 Md.
 Ann.
 Code, PUA § 7-211(g)(2)(v), as amended by the Climate Solutions Now Act of 2022 (Ch.
 38, Acts 2022).